woven-baker/test-cpp/module1/04_memory-and-error-handling/04_01_references-and-pointers/04_01_references-and-pointers.en.md

 ---

-If we do not initialize `int_ptr` with a valid address, it will be initialized to whatever 8 bytes are in memory at the location where `int_ptr` was declared.
+If we do not initialize `int_ptr` with a valid address, it will be initialized to whatever value is in memory at the location where `int_ptr` was declared.
 What happens then when we dereference the memory at this address and do something with it?

-In the best case, these 8 bytes form an address that we don't have permission to access, and our program crashes, likely with a **segmentation fault**.
-In the worst case, these 8 bytes somehow form an address to memory that our program is using, such as another variable, and silently corrupts that data.
+In the best case, the value that is there forms an address that we don't have permission to access, and our program crashes, likely with a **segmentation fault**.
+In the worst case, the value forms an address to memory that our program is using, such as another variable, and silently corrupts that data.

 If you need to use a pointer, you should always take care to intialize it with a valid address.
 In the event that you can't, initialize the pointer with `nullptr` instead: